thorstenalpers/Docs/how-to-expose-kubernetes-ports.md

 This makes it decoupled and isolated from the services you want to expose.
 It also helps you to consolidate routing rules into one place.

 It will expose the port permanently, performs load balancing and dns name resolution.
-Accesible as localhost/rabbitmq.

-An Ingress controller is required and must be installed.
-NGinx is the most popular one.
+UI accessible as localhost/rabbitmq and localhost:30011 for amqp traffic.

 ```bash
 helm show values ingress-nginx/ingress-nginx > nginx-deployment.yaml